Guidance for Applicants

 We recommend a period of at least two weeks must elapse between tests to give you time to study the relevant information again.

-You must make your application for au00a0dual drivers licence within one year of passing the knowledge test.
+You must make your application for a dual drivers licence within one year of passing the knowledge test.

 To book your test you must telephone 01424 787550.
 Tests cannot be booked online.
 Tests will ordinarily be conducted at Council Offices, Vicarage Lane, Hailsham, BN27 2AX but you may have to travel to the Town Hall, Bexhill on Sea – please double check the location of your test.
 You must bring photographic identification with you.
 If you have any queries regarding the knowledge test please telephone the Licensing Officer.